 The independent assessor will plan the observation in conjunction with the apprentice and employer.
 They will use the assessment tools and procedures that are set by the AAO to record the observation and questioning.

-The observation will result in a fail, pass, merit or distinction grade and it will contribute 55% to the weighting of the final apprenticeship grade.
+The observation will result in a fail, pass, merit or distinction grade and it will contribute to the final apprenticeship grade.

 All knowledge, skills and behaviours assessed in the observation must be satisfactorily achieved to pass the observation.